CHRISTOPHER (CHRIS) FURLOW, PH.D., BCBA-D, LBA, Director of Autism Solutions

-Dr. Chris Furlow is the newest addition to the Canopy Autism Solutions team, joining as the manager of the Canopy Children’s Solutions’ Early Intervention Autism Clinic in September 2018.
-As Clinic Manager, Chris is responsible for client assessments and periodic reassessments used to document client progress and developmental barriers to learning.
-Chris is also involved with supervision of clinical staff, strategizing appropriate interventions with other Board Certified behavior Analysts (BCBAs), and guiding therapeutic innovation and research initiatives for the Autism Solutions team.
+Dr. Chris Furlow is the Director of Autism Solutions for Canopy, joining as the manager of the Canopy Children’s Solutions’ Early Intervention Autism Clinic in September 2018.
+Chris is responsible for client assessments and periodic reassessments used to document client progress and developmental barriers to learning.
+Chris is also involved with the supervision of clinical staff, strategizing appropriate interventions with other Board Certified Behavior Analysts (BCBAs), and guiding therapeutic innovation and research initiatives for the Autism Solutions team.

-He spent three years at Marcus before entering the School of Psychology doctoral program at the University of Southern Mississippi (USM), where he met Dr. Jim Moore who now serves as Canopy’s Director of Autism Solutions.
+He spent three years at Marcus before entering the School Psychology doctoral program at the University of Southern Mississippi (USM).

-As part of the program at USM, Furlow spent one year as an intern at the Kennedy Krieger Institute at Johns Hopkins University School of Medicine.
-There he worked at the Inpatient Neurobehavioral Unit and in the Pediatric Developmental Disabilities Clinic working with both parents and children with autism.
-Furlow remained at Johns Hopkins for an additional one-year post-doctoral fellowship with the Neurobehavioral Unit-Outpatient program, bringing his experience with all ranges of the autism spectrum full circle.
+As part of the program at USM, Chris spent one year as an intern at the Kennedy Krieger Institute at Johns Hopkins University School of Medicine.
+There he worked at the Inpatient Neurobehavioral Unit (NBU) and in the Pediatric Developmental Disabilities (PDD) Clinic working with both parents and children with autism.
+Dr. Furlow remained at Johns Hopkins for an additional one-year post-doctoral fellowship with the Neurobehavioral Unit-Outpatient program, bringing his experience with all ranges of the autism spectrum full circle.

 Get to know Chris:

-Warren, L.K., Moore, J.W., Barker, L.K., Furlow, C., Eikland, E., Grimmett, K.R., Foret, C., & Pledger, K. (in press).
+Warren, L.K., Moore, J.W., Barker, L.K., Furlow, C. M., Eikland, E., Grimmett, K.R., Foret, C., & Pledger, K. (in press).
 An evaluation of group training methods on treatment integrity of day treatment staff.
 Behavior Analysis: Research and Practice.

 Dart, E. H., Furlow, C. M., Collins, T. A., Brewer, E., Gresham, F. M., & Chenier, K. H. (2015).
 Peer-mediated check-in/check-out for students at-risk for internalizing disorders.
 School Psychology Quarterly, 30(2), 229-243. http://dx.doi.org/10.1037/spq0000092